roamingthings/jsf-flow-demo/README.md

 This project demonstrates how to start a JSF flow context and pass a (request) parameter or value as a request query parameter of the flow.

+## The easier way

+As I learned after writing this example it is much easier to get to a parameter or other attributes when starting a flow.

+Just define an `initializer` either in the `xxx-flow.xml` definition or programmatically add an initializer.
+The action method that is referenced ad initializer is called after the flow is created allowing access to query parameters via a call to `facesContext.getExternalContext().getRequestParameterMap().get(parameterName);`.

+_However doing it this way will not start the flow itself since this needs a JSF call to the proper outcome.
+In this case the `FlowStarter` (previously `FlowParameterInitilizer`) is still needed to start the flow._

 ## JSF Flow Scope and inbound parameters

 In JSF 2.2 the `Flow scope` has been a great addition.
 It is now easier to implement wizard like dialogs that are